 But the company has acquired as well as divested and formed partnerships to extend its reach.
 In a 2014 partnership, it agreed to supply Rolls-Royce with sensors and controls for Airbus A-350 engines.
 The previous year it began the process of combining its communications and control systems within Avionics & Controls for more effective collaboration.

 Mergers and Acquistions

-In 2013 Esterline purchased Sunbank Family of Companies, a maker of electric cables, conduits and accessories, to be part of its Sensors & Systems group.
+In the previous year, Esterline purchased Sunbank Family of Companies, a maker of electric cables, conduits and accessories, to be part of its Sensors & Systems group.
 It also bought gaming input device maker Gamesman Group, which is now part of Avionics & Controls.
 The deals cost $45 million and $41 million, respectively.